boxdox/scripts/batch/extension-remover/README.md

 ### NOTE: This script not only works for .!UT extensions, but for all types of extensions!

-# Installation Instructions (Duh)
+# ~~Installation~~ Instructions (Duh)
 1. Download this script
-2. Place in in the directory that contains the files whose extension is to be changed
+2. Place this script in the directory where you need to batch remove the extensions.
-3. Run the file, type in the extension (Everything after the last .) :P
+3. Run the script, it will ask you the extension to remove.
+Enter the extension without the period, ie (if extension is `file.exe.!ut`, type in `!ut`)
 4. Magic!
+(Seriously?!)

+Update: Instructions were difficult to understand, so I tried to re-write them.
+I take no responsibility if my English is still bad.